 Activities of the DWG

 DWG builds dynamic data sets and dynamic study cases for the ERCOT system from data supplied by equipment owners.
 ERCOT coordinates the compilation and publication of dynamics data and dynamics study cases.
-The dynamics data are published in the form of dynamics study cases (flat start cases) as described within these procedures.
+The dynamics data are published in the form of dynamics study cases (flat start cases) as described within this document.

 DWG prepares the annual update of the Stability Book that documents data used in the flat start cases.

-DWG provides a forum for discussing dynamic modeling and system dynamic performance issues and questions.PerformPerform other activities as directed by ROS.
+DWG provides a forum for discussing dynamic modeling and system dynamic performance issues and questions.

+DWG performs other activities as directed by the Reliability and Operating Subcommittee (ROS).

 Administrative Procedures